UQ of 2D Slab Burner DNS: Surrogates, Uncertainty Propagation, and Parameter Calibration: ABLATE: Coupled Flow/Combustion DNS

 The fuel boundary energy balance is used to couple the heat flux incident on the fuel surface from the gas phase to the mass of fuel vaporizing of the surface,

-where $\dot{q}''_{c,g} (= k \vec{\nabla} T \cdot \hat{n}_s)$ is the conductive heat flux from the gas phase normal to the fuel surface, $\dot{q}''_{c,f}$ is the conductive heat flux used in heating the fuel, and $\dot{q}''_{r,Net} (= \alpha_s\dot{q}''_{r,abs} - \epsilon_s\sigma T_f^4$) is the net radiation heat transfer at the fuel surface. $\dot{q}''_{r,abs}$ is the irradiant radiation heat flux onto the fuel surface, and $T_f$ is the fuel surface temperature. $\epsilon_s$ and $\alpha_s$ are the fuel surface emissivity and absorptivity. $\dot{m}''_f = \rho_f \dot{r}$ is the local fuel mass flux and is related to the local regression rate by the solid fuel density $\rho_f$.
+where $\dot{q}''_{c,g} (= k \vec{\nabla} T \cdot \hat{n}_s)$ is the conductive heat flux from the gas phase normal to the fuel surface, $\dot{q}''_{c,f}$ is the conductive heat flux used in heating the fuel, and $\dot{q}''_{r,Net} (= \alpha_s\dot{q}''_{r,abs} - \epsilon_s\sigma T_f^4$) is the net radiation heat transfer at the fuel surface. $\dot{q}''_{r,abs}$ is the irradiant radiation heat flux onto the fuel surface, and $T_f$ is the fuel surface temperature. $\epsilon_s = 0.9$ and $\alpha_s=0.9$ are the fuel surface emissivity and absorptivity. $\dot{m}''_f = \rho_f \dot{r}$ is the local fuel mass flux and is related to the local regression rate by the solid fuel density $\rho_f = 1190 \frac{kg}{m^3}$.
 The current simulations assume the fuel is isothermal and already at the vaporization temperature of PMMA ($T_f = 653~K$) such that the is no heat loss due to heating the fuel ($\dot{q}_{c,f} = 0$).
 This leads to the following mass flux and regression rate relations depending only on the instantaneous gas phase solution,

-In this isothermal fuel boundary model, the fuel temperature is held at $T_f = 653 K$.
+In this isothermal fuel boundary model, the fuel temperature is held at $T_f = 653 K$ and the latent heat of sublimation at $l_v = 840890 J/kg$.
 The density, MMA species mass, and normal momentum boundary conditions have additional mass and momentum fluxes due to $\dot{m}''_f$.

 The system is solved using the DNS framework (ABLATE) which is available under a BSD-3-Clause License hosted on \href{https://github.com/UBCHREST/ablate}{GitHub.com/UBCHREST/ablate}.
 ABLATE utilizes a finite volume formulation on an unstructured grid employing the AUSM family of flux vector splitting schemes to solve the presented conservation equations.
 Time advancement is achieved using high-order Runge-Kutta methods.
 Multi-block unstructured mesh domain decomposition is employed for high-efficiency parallel computation built upon PETSc’s DMPlex \cite{KnepleyLG15}.
-Additional libraries include the open source library TChem \cite{osti_1829197}, which is used to integrate the chemical kinetics required for the combustion modeling.
+Additional libraries include the open source library TChem \cite{kim:tchem:2021}, which is used to integrate the chemical kinetics required for the combustion modeling.

 The QoI the surrogates are trained on is a time-step weighted average of the regression rate at each location on the boundary $\mathcal{S}_B$.
 The QoI is selected as such to be able to later use the equivalent measurement from experimental data (regression rate between image snapshots) for calibration.